 Latest Trends in Biometrics You Got to See in 2020

 Biometric applications in security and government are driving the overall market trends.

 The global biometric market is expected to top USD 50 billion by 2024 according to Global Markets Insights.
 And for non-AFIS, it will account for the highest biometrics market share, exceeding USD 18 billion by 2024.

 Biometrics Development offers a broad range of techniques and can be used in a wide variety of different domains.
 These technologies are mainly used in the sectors of forensic identification, and identity management, as well as for biometric access control in institutions and organizations.

 The well-known techniques of Biometrics include fingerprints, face recognition, palm, iris, and DNA-based recognition.
 Research is undergoing for new types of biometrics systems, like ear shape or facial thermography.
 Here are a few trends in Biometrics that you will get to see in 2021 and beyond:

 Multimodal biometrics involves combining several biometric sources for increased security and accuracy.
 Multimodal biometric systems require two biometric credentials- such as face and fingerprints for positive identification.
 They are capable to overcome limitations that are commonly encountered in unimodal systems.

 Biometrics will enhance multi-factor authentication (MFA) in the coming years.
 Geolocation, IP addresses of the device being used and keying patterns (the biometric element) can create a powerful combination to authenticate the users most securely.

 Biometric card for payment

-The integration of fingerprint scanner into smart cards is a new trend you will get to see.
-A biometric payment card comes with a sensor at thumb area and offers a safe and convenient way to authenticate people.
+The integration of fingerprint scanners into smart cards is a new trend you will get to see.
+A biometric payment card comes with a sensor at the thumb area and offers a safe and convenient way to authenticate people.